eonian-core/farm/README.md

 #### Solution

-Go to the root directory and run `yarn workspace [package-name] add ...` to add package.
-Use `@eonian/web` as package name for web package and `@eonian/contracts` for contracts package.
+Go to the root directory and run `yarn workspace [package-name] add ...` to add the package.
+Use `@eonian/web` as the package name for the web package and `@eonian/contracts` for the contracts package.

 ## Deployment